-Our own Research & Development department is working continuously on optimizing products and system solutions.
-Over the past decades, more than 800 tests have been performed in our Test Center.
+Our Research & Development department continuously optimises products and system solutions.

+Over the past decades, more than eight hundred tests have been performed in our Test Center.
 All our machine guarding systems are tested in accordance with the test method stated in Annex C, ISO 14120.
-The tests are conducted by dropping weights on to the protection, weights equivalent to forces of 309 joules all the way up to 2,500 joules.
+The tests are conducted by dropping weights onto the protection, weights equivalent to forces of 309 joules up to 2,500 joules.
 For example, an impact of 1,600 joules is equivalent to 100 kg hitting the protection at 20 km/h.